 In 1991 I completed three years Theological training.
 It was a difficult time of lessons, exams, term papers and physical duties around the college.
 I look back on it with fond memories as I met some very good friends at this time and it shaped the person I was back then.

 An article on a Christian website discusses the current crisis in the Church of England.
-It addresses the problem that there isn’t enough people of a certain age coming forward for ordination.
+It addresses the problem that there aren’t enough people of a certain age coming forward for ordination.
 It does not surprise me at all.
 In returning from training I was asked to become part of the church youth group as a volunteer leader it was a certain member of the clergy that was switched on to the needs of the church.
 They needed to invest time and money in the large youth group it was an opportunity for the church to look at the next generation.

 (This CartoonChurch.com cartoon by Dave Walker originally appeared in the Church Times)